A healthy weeknight meal that’s ready in minutes. This high-protein chicken sausage pesto pasta will keep you full and satisfied.

 Cook an additional 5 minutes uncovered until some liquid has reduced.

-Add pesto, cooked pasta, red pepper flakes, and parmesan.
+Add pesto, cooked pasta, red pepper flakes, and Parmesan.
 Stir until pasta is coated.

-Add pasta to bowls and top with additional parmesan and chili flakes.
+Add pasta to bowls and top with additional Parmesan and chili flakes.

 Tips and tricks

-- Sice chicken sausage in uniform coins
+• Slice chicken sausage in uniform coins

 Why use lentil or chickpea pasta?